SBS Viceland: Availability

 SBS Viceland is available nationwide.
 SBS Viceland is an HD only channel on Channel 31.
 The service is broadcast in 1080i HD in an MPEG-4 format.
 SBS Viceland SD continues to broadcast via Foxtel.

-In 22 July 2020, SBS Viceland has a viewer share of 1.8%.
+Viewership

+SBS Viceland's ratings were down by 26% in the 16-34 demographic in comparison to its previous incarnation as SBS 2.
+An SBS representative defended the service, noting that its target audience was engaging with the network through its digital and on-demand platforms.

 Logo and identity history

-The first logo for SBS 2 was inspired by the then-current logo for SBS with the "Mercator" symbol paired with the brand "SBS TWO".
+The first logo for SBS 2 was inspired by the then-current logo for SBS with the "Mercator" symbol paired with the text "SBS TWO".
 When SBS was renamed "SBS ONE" that same year, its new logo was based on the SBS 2 logo.
 After SBS 2 was rebranded on 1 April 2013, the channel received a new contemporary logo with "SBS" written next to an orange painted number 2.
 This logo was updated on 30 October 2015 with a bolder font for "SBS" and included the top half of the "Mercator" symbol attached to the top curve of the number 2.
 The logo once changed again after the launch of SBS Viceland on 15 November 2016.
 Although most international versions of Viceland have rebranded to Vice on TV, SBS Viceland retained its name due to it being fully controlled by SBS.